-Operation of Act
+Application of Act

-- 3. (1) This Act extends to the Prince Edward Islands within the meaning of section 1 of the Prince Edward Islands Act, 1948 (Act No. 43 of 1948). - (2) In its application to those Islands, transport between places in the Republic and places in those Islands is taken to be international transport within the meaning of Article II, paragraph 6 of the Convention.
+3. (1) This Act extends to the Prince Edward Islands as defined in section 1 of the 25 Prince Edward Islands Act, 1948 (Act No. 43 of 1948).

+(2) In its application to those islands, transport between the Republic and the Prince Edward Islands is not international transport.